University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Assignments/Assignment_2/assignment2.md

 You are also provided with the E. intestinalis reference (taken from [here](https://www.ncbi.nlm.nih.gov/data-hub/genome/GCA_024399295.1/) if you want to have a look).

-It is in the `/data/assignment2/DB` directory and is called `GCA_024399295.1_ASM2439929v1_genomic.fna`.
+It is in the `~/data/assignment2/DB` directory and is called `GCA_024399295.1_ASM2439929v1_genomic.fna`.

 In addition to the sequencing files, you will be also given two scripts which will be used to do sequence/genome statistics and genome survey analysis.
-These two scritps are stored in the folder of "2_assignment/bin", and are including:
+These two scripts can be found in folder `~/data/assignment2/bin`, and are including:

 | Script       | Description                                 | Link                                               |
 |----------------|---------------------------------------------|----------------------------------------------------|